Rockglen: History

 Electric lighting was provided from 1929–1950 by the Rockglen Power Company, which ran every day from dusk to midnight, when three flashes indicated shut down.
 It wasn’t until 1950 when the Saskatchewan Power Corporation came to Rockglen that full 24-hour 120- and 240-volt electric service came to Rockglen.

 The depression caused rural decline which was furthered by mechanization of agriculture during the later stages and in the time following the Second World War.
 Nearby Constance and Strathcona were dissolved and the one-room rural school houses were replaced by a system of buses and Bombardier tracked vehicles for winter use.
 Rockglen grew to a population of 500 persons when incorporated as a town with L. J. Bolster elected the first mayor.
 During the 1960s a new school was constructed, as well as a new post office, school office, Imperial Bank of Canada, and hotel.

 The late 1970s saw a rise of inflation, combined with exceptionally high grain prices; many farmers retired and moved into Rockglen.
 In 1975 construction began on the Poplar River Power Station in nearby Coronach commissioned in 1981.
 1981 also saw the construction of a new Saskatchewan Wheat Pool elevator.
 This is currently the last elevator in Rockglen and is owned by Poplar Valley Producers Co-operative.
 The resulting population influx had led to development of homes along Second Avenue and construction of Hillcrest Drive.
 To date, these are the newest housing developments in Rockglen.
-In 1988, Rockglen resident Jack Wolfe was elected as a Progressive Conservative Member of Legislative Assembly a position in which he served until 1991.

 Since the 1970s residents of the area have claimed sightings of a humanoid figure, similar to a Bigfoot or Sasquatch, living near or on "Columbus" (a hill within the town).
 It has been described as ape-like in appearance and standing between 8 and 10 feet tall with a shrill voice and skunk-like in fragrance.
 Locals have named the creature "Zoobey" sometimes spelled "Zoobie" or shortened to "Zoobs".
 A small number of Rockglenites known as "The Zoob Troob" follow news regarding the creature and circulate a limited number, biannual newsletter called "The Zoobey Sask-watch".
 Some believe efforts have been made to cover up the existence of Zoobey while others believe the creature does not exist and claim never to have heard of it.